What we need your help for:

 Research project for the State of Berlin – What it’s about:

-Our research project explores the files and literature that shed light on the injustice suffered by lesbian mothers through the removal of custody in divorce proceedings.
-Dr. Kirsten Plötz and Maria Bühner are conducting the research project on behalf of the Magnus Hirschfeld Federal Foundation.
+Our research project explores the everyday history of the files and literature that shed light on the injustice suffered by lesbian mothers through the deprivation of custody rights in divorce proceedings.
+Dr. Kirsten Plötz and Maria Bühner are conducting the research project on behalf of the BMH.

 The research focuses on cases in both West and East Berlin between May 1945 and the end of 1999.
-The threat of losing custody of lesbian mothers in West Germany until the end of the 1990s was one of the most serious forms of discrimination against lesbian love.
-Fear was therefore widespread among the affected mothers, which could become an insurmountable obstacle to living as lesbians.
-Whether custody was also removed in the GDR due to lesbianism needs to be investigated, as does the situation in East Berlin between 1990 and 1999.
+The threat of losing parental rights for lesbian mothers in West Germany until the late 1990s was one of the most serious forms of discrimination against lesbian love.
+Fear was widespread among the affected mothers, which could become an insurmountable obstacle to living as a lesbian.
+Whether parental rights were also revoked in East Germany due to lesbian lifestyles needs to be investigated, as does the situation in East Berlin between 1990 and 1999.

-We are already looking for witnesses who would like to share their stories of the loss of custody of lesbian mothers.
-You can find our call for submissions above.
+We are already looking for eyewitnesses who would like to share their stories about the loss of parental rights for lesbian mothers.
+You can find our appeal above.

-In addition to the Plötz/Bühner research project, we are also able to conduct two biographical video interviews in our oral history project “Archive of Other Memories.”
-We will make these two interviews with mothers living in lesbian relationships available to researchers and interested parties, according to the interviewees’ preferences.
+In addition to the Plötz/Bühner research project, we are also able to conduct two biographical video interviews in our oral history project, “Archive of Other Memories.”
+These two interviews with mothers in lesbian relationships will be made available to researchers and other interested parties, in accordance with the wishes of the interviewees.

-As the project sponsor, it is of central importance to us that all information entrusted to us is treated with the same level of confidentiality.
-The contemporary witnesses themselves decide how their tips, information, or life stories will be incorporated into the various parts of the project.
-After an initial consultation, they will be advised by our contact person and academic advisor, Charlotte von Schuckmann.
+For us as the project sponsor, it is of central importance that all information entrusted to us is treated with the utmost confidentiality.
+The eyewitnesses themselves decide how their accounts, information, or life stories will be incorporated into the various parts of the project.
+Following an initial contact, they will be advised by our contact person and academic advisor, Charlotte von Schuckmann.

-The overall project aims to highlight the state injustices suffered by lesbian mothers.
-In this way, we are jointly contributing to the clarification and documentation of the history of lesbian discrimination.
+The project as a whole aims to make visible the state-sanctioned injustices suffered by lesbian mothers.
+In this way, we are jointly contributing to the education and documentation of lesbian discrimination history.

 You might also be interested in…